JuliaFinMetriX/JFinM_Charts/Readme.md

 - vizHtml:
 	- create html output file and open in browser

-#
+# Internal setup

-The most robust way to create a graphics is with the following steps:
+The most robust and internally used way to create a graphics is with the following steps:
 - create data
 - create customized chart instance
 - create AbstractD3Viz instance: